dylanabbott/percussion-site/src/members/dylan-abbott.md

 - Web Design
 - Video Editing
 portrait: "/uploads/dylan-headshot-cropped.jpg"
-bio: Dylan (he/him) is a graphic designer, front-end web developer, and video editor.
+bio: Dylan Abbott (he/him) is a graphic designer, front-end developer, and video editor with over two decades of experience.
+He enjoys balancing the creative and technical sides of these roles for organizations working towards a more just world.
-email: dylan@dylanabbottdesign.com
+email: dylan@percussionstrategic.com
 website: www.dylanabbottdesign.com
 order: 2